St Cuthbert's Church, Edinburgh: 18th century to present

 St Cuthbert's was loyal to the Hanoverians during the Jacobite risings and provided a quota of volunteers to suppress the 1715 rebellion.
 During the 1745 rebellion, Jacobite troops were stationed in St Cuthbert's.
 During their occupation of Edinburgh, the Jacobites restricted worship within the city churches yet worship continued in St Cuthbert's as usual and the minister, Neil McVicar, avoided the proclamation to pray for Charles Edward Stuart.
 McVicar instead offered the prayer: "Bless the King.
 Thou knowest what King I mean.
 As for the man that is come among us seeking an earthly crown, we beseech Thee in mercy to take him to Thyself, and give him a crown of glory."

 St Cuthbert's was involved in the early development of Methodism.
 In May 1764, John Wesley visited St Cuthbert's for communion; in his journal, he unfavourably compared the rites to those of the Church of England.
 Lady Maxwell of Pollok, one of Wesley's leading supporters in Scotland, was also a member of St Cuthbert's.

 By the middle of the 18th century, the Church of St Cuthbert was nearing ruin: in 1745, the roof of the Little Kirk was destroyed and in 1772, the collapse of some seating occasioned the condemnation of the building.
 The congregation decamped to the Methodist Chapel in Low Calton and returned on 31 July 1775, when the new church was opened.

 The Disruption of 1843 little affected St Cuthbert's.
 Neither minister joined the Free Church; however, six elders did and founded Free St Cuthbert's.

 By the late 19th century, the 18th-century church was inadequate for what was, by then, one of Scotland's largest congregations.
 The final service was held on 11 May 1890 and the foundation stone of the new church was laid on 18 May 1892 by William Hay, 10th Marquess of Tweeddale, Lord High Commissioner to the General Assembly of the Church of Scotland, who read a message from Queen Victoria.
 The new church, designed by Hippolyte Blanc, was opened on 11 July 1894.
 The interior of the church was embellished with furnishings and artwork throughout the 20th century.
-On 11 September 1930, Agatha Christie married her second husand, Max Mallowan, in the memorial chapel.
+On 11 September 1930, Agatha Christie married her second husband, Max Mallowan, in the memorial chapel.